MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 For media authentication, the ICE and TURN protocols also use the Digest challenge as described in the IETF TURN RFC.
 For details, see [media traversal](#external-user-av-traffic-traversal).

-Los certificados de cliente proporcionan una manera alternativa para que los usuarios puedan ser autenticados por SfBO.
-En lugar de proporcionar un nombre de usuario y una contraseña, los usuarios tienen un certificado y la clave privada correspondiente al certificado necesario para resolver un reto criptográfico.
+Los certificados de cliente proporcionan una forma alternativa de autenticar a los usuarios mediante SfBO.
+En lugar de proporcionar un nombre de usuario y una contraseña, los usuarios tienen un certificado y la clave privada correspondiente al certificado necesario para resolver un reto del cifrado.

 ### <a name="windows-powershell-and-sfbo-management-tools"></a>Herramientas de administración de Windows PowerShell y SfBO
-En SfBO, los administradores de TI pueden administrar su servicio a través del portal de administración de O365 o mediante el PowerShell remoto de inquilinos (TRPS).
-Los administradores de inquilinos usan la autenticación moderna para autenticar a TRPS.
+En SfBO, los administradores de TI pueden administrar su servicio a través del Portal de administración de O365 o mediante PowerShell remoto de inquilino (TRPS).
+Los administradores de inquilinos usan la autenticación moderna para autenticarse en TRPS.

 ### <a name="configuring-access-to-sfbo-at-your-internet-boundary"></a>Configurar el acceso a SfBO en su límite de Internet
-Para que SfBO funcione correctamente (los usuarios pueden unirse a las reuniones, etc.), los clientes necesitan configurar su acceso a Internet de modo que se permita el tráfico TCP y UDP saliente a los servicios de la nube de SfBO.
+Para que SfBO funcione correctamente (los usuarios pueden unirse a reuniones, etc.), los clientes necesitan configurar su acceso a Internet de modo que se permita el tráfico UDP y TCP de salida a los servicios de la nube SfBO.
 Para obtener más información, consulta aquí: https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_lyo

 ### <a name="udp-3478-3481-and-tcp-443"></a>UDP 3478-3481 y TCP 443

-Los puertos UDP 3478-3481 y TCP 443 los usan los clientes para solicitar el servicio desde el servicio perimetral a/V. Un cliente usa estos dos puertos para asignar puertos UDP y TCP, respectivamente para que la persona remota se conecte.
-Para acceder al servicio perimetral a/V, primero debe haber establecido una sesión de señalización SIP autenticada con el registrador de SfBO para obtener las credenciales de autenticación del servicio perimetral.
-Estos valores se envían a través del canal de señalización protegido por TLS y el equipo se genera para mitigar los ataques de diccionario.
-Los clientes pueden usar estas credenciales para la autenticación implícita con el servicio perimetral a/V para asignar puertos para su uso en una sesión multimedia.
-Se envía una solicitud de asignación inicial desde el cliente y se responde con un mensaje de desafío o nonce de 401 desde el servicio perimetral A/V. El cliente envía una segunda asignación que contiene el nombre de usuario y un hash de código de autenticación de mensajes hash (HMAC) del nombre de usuario y el valor nonce.
+Los clientes usan los puertos UDP 3478-3481 y TCP 443 para solicitar el servicio desde el servicio perimetral A/V. Un cliente usa estos dos puertos para asignar puertos UDP y TCP, respectivamente, a los que la entidad remota se conecte.
+Para obtener acceso al servicio perimetral A/V, el cliente debe haber establecido primero una sesión de señalización SIP autenticada con el registrador de SfBO para obtener las credenciales de autenticación del servicio perimetral A/V. Estos valores se envían a través del canal de señalización protegido con TLS y se generan en el equipo para mitigar ataques de diccionario.
+A continuación, los clientes pueden usar estas credenciales para la autenticación de resumen con el servicio perimetral A/V para asignar puertos para su uso en una sesión multimedia.
+Se envía una solicitud de asignación inicial desde el cliente y se ha respondido con un mensaje de nonce/challenge 401 desde el servicio perimetral A/V. El cliente envía un segundo envío que contiene el nombre de usuario y un hash del Código de autenticación de mensajes hash (HMAC) del nombre de usuario y de nonce.

 A sequence number mechanism is also in place to prevent replay attacks.
 The server calculates the expected HMAC based on its own knowledge of the user name and password and if the HMAC values match, the allocate procedure is carried out.
 Otherwise, the packet is dropped.
 This same HMAC mechanism is also applied to subsequent messages within this call session.
 The lifetime of this user name/password value is a maximum of eight hours at which time the client reacquires a new user name/password for subsequent calls.

-### <a name="udptcp-5000059999"></a>UDP/TCP 50000 – 59.999 SESIONES
+### <a name="udptcp-5000059999"></a>UDP/TCP 50.000-59.999
 TCP 50,000 outbound is used for SfBO, including for application and desktop sharing, file transfer.
 UDP/TCP 50,000-59,999 port ranges are used for media sessions with Microsoft Office Communications Server 2007 partners that require NAT/firewall traversal service from the A/V Edge service.
 Because the A/V Edge service is the sole process using these ports, the size of the port range does not indicate the potential surface of attack.
 Good security practice is to always minimize the total number of listening ports by not running unnecessary network services.
 If a network service is not running, it is not exploitable by a remote attacker and the surface of attack of the host computer is reduced.
 However, within a single service, reducing the number of ports does not provide the same benefit.
 The A/V Edge service software is no more exposed to attack with 10,000 ports open as it is with 10.
 The allocation of ports within this range is done randomly and ports not currently allocated do not listen for packets.

 ### <a name="external-user-av-traffic-traversal"></a>Transversal de tráfico A/V de usuario externo